Vox Media: Vox

 Vox was launched in April 2014; it is a news website that employs explanatory journalism.
 The site's editor-in-chief is Swati Sharma.

 Vox Media acquired technology industry news website Recode in May 2015.
-Recode hosts the annual invite-only Code Conference, at which editors of the site interview prominent figures of the technology industry.
+Recode also hosted the annual invite-only Code Conference, at which editors of the site interview prominent figures of the technology industry.
 Recode was integrated into Vox in May 2019 under the name Recode by Vox.